- Whiplash Injuries

 Any impairments or injury to any of these structures may cause back pain.
 These include: postural stress, muscle strains, ligament sprains, joint sprains, disc problems, nerve irritation, arthritis and weak muscles.
 The pain may be localized to only the back, but may also refer pain down into the buttocks, legs and feet.
 In some cases, symptoms may also include a feeling of numbness, tingling and/or pins and needles.

-Depending on the cause and type of pain, physiotherapists will treat your back pain in a variety of ways.
-At Pro Physio SA, we place particular emphasis on a pro-active approach to managing back pain that includes and is not limited to: Postural correction, advice and education, Ergonomic advice, Exercise prescription, Pilates, Core strengthening exercises, Stretches, Hands on treatment such as mobilization, manipulation and massage, McKenzie’s exercises, taping, dry needling/acupuncture and traction.
+Depending on the cause and type of pain, physiotherapists can treat your back pain in a variety of ways.
+At Pro Physio SA, we place particular emphasis on a pro-active approach to managing back pain which includes but is not limited to: Postural correction, advice and education, Ergonomic advice, Exercise prescription, Pilates, Core strengthening exercises, Stretches, Hands on treatment such as mobilization, manipulation and massage, McKenzie’s exercises, taping, dry needling/acupuncture and traction.

 Looking to book an appointment with one of our physiotherapists?
 Simply use our online booking system here.